-Try this super simple, but deliciously creamy and tangy, make-ahead Cranberry Jalapeño Dip appetizer for your next holiday party or gathering.
+Try this super simple but deliciously sweet and spicy, make-ahead Cranberry Jalapeño Cream Cheese Dip appetizer for your next holiday party or gathering.
 You won’t believe how flavorful it is!

 Here’s what’s in this recipe:

 The ingredients for this delicious dip include: